What Are the Common Mistakes People Make After a DUI Arrest?

 Choosing the Wrong Attorney

-Not all attorneys have the same expertise.
+Not all attorneys have the same experience.
 Selecting one specializing in DUI cases is imperative.
-They'll be familiar with nuances, latest laws, and effective defense strategies pertinent to DUI charges.
+They’ll be familiar with nuances, latest laws, and effective defense strategies pertinent to DUI charges.

 Navigating Post-DUI Arrest Situations